We are pleased to offer a number of dual degrees. Select students can work towards two degrees at once! Pair your MPP with an MBA, MD, JD and more.

 The total time involved for a dual degree is longer than completing a single degree program.
 However, dual degrees often cost less time and money than completing two separate master's degree programs.

-Dual degree students complete MPP first-year courses and the summer internship, and then register for courses in Law, Business, Environment, Divinity or Medicine during their second year at Duke.
 During the final year of study in the dual-degree programs, students will complete coursework, including a Master’s Project under the close supervision of a public policy faculty member.

 Typical Dual Degree Course Sequence